caycurry01/nextwork-devops-webapp/README.md

-Based on the content of your project, here’s an updated README file for your Java web app:

----

-# Java Web App on AWS EC2 with GitHub Integration and CI/CD
+# Java WebApp on AWS EC2 with GitHub Integration and CI/CD

 This project demonstrates the development and deployment of a **basic Java web application** hosted on an **AWS EC2 instance**, with version control managed via **GitHub** and CI/CD pipelines for automated deployment.
 ---